What makes the Cambridge Medicine course so special?

-Although our medical quota varies from year to year we offer on average about nine places, and have four to five applicants per place.
-Competition for places in Medicine is very strong; however we very much welcome applications.
-Our minimum offers are A*A*A at A-level (or equivalent), usually in science subjects (or mathematics).
-Applicants will not normally be required to take EPQs or STEP, but their performance in these papers will be considered if schools are able to offer the appropriate tuition.
+Although our medical quota varies from year to year we offer on average about nine places, and have four to five applicants for each place.
+Competition for places in Medicine is very strong; however, we very much welcome applications.

 How will I be taught at Newnham?

 College-based teaching at Newnham is provided by both research scientists and medically qualified doctors, including some of the Medicine Fellows.
 This ensures sound coverage of the essential basic sciences with added clinical interest and relevance.
-We also have links with local general practices, who are always pleased to have visits from pre-clinical students.
-We are fortunate to have a number of Special Supervisors.
+We also have links with doctors in local general practices, who are always pleased to have visits from pre-clinical students.
+We are fortunate to have a number of Special Supervisors who teach in small group tutorials.
 These are doctors or academics who have a close connection with Newnham College.
-They include:

 What jobs do Newnham Medicine students go on to do?

 Newnham medical students go on to a wide range of jobs when they qualify.
 After postgraduate training, most will go on to become hospital consultants or general practitioners.
 With the scientific grounding of the Cambridge course, some may choose to study for a PhD and become a clinician scientist (clinical researcher).
-The PhD can be combined with the clinical course (see the School of Clinical Medicine website for details of clinical study at Cambridge).
+The PhD can be combined with the clinical course.

-We require A2 Chemistry and two out of Biology/Human Biology, Mathematics and Physics.
+We require A-level Chemistry, and at least one (preferably two) of Biology, Mathematics and Physics.